williamcanin/safeclean/README.txt

 [ ABOUT ]

-  Safeclean is a simple script for Arch Linux with the function of
+  Safeclean is a simple script for Linux with the function of
     removing the trash in a safe way, with no chance of recovering files.

 [ VERSION ]